-- Reserve cut-off grades are 202 g/t silver equivalent - Recoveries are 83.00% silver and 85.00% gold - Mining recoveries of 92% were applied for mineral reserve estimate calculations. - Minimum mining widths are 0.8 meters - Dilution factor is 25.97%, The dilution factors are calculated based on estimates of internal dilution of cameras and external factors dilution of 20% for cut and fill and 30% for long hole - Silver equivalents are based on a 75:1 silver:gold ratio - Price assumptions are \$17.26 per ounce for silver and \$1,232 per ounce for gold
+- 1. Guanaceví Mineral Resource and Mineral Reserve cut-off grades are based on a 218 g/t silver equivalent for Santa Cruz Sur of Guanaceví and 222 g/t silver equivalent for Santa Cruz, Porvenir and Milache of Guanaceví; - 2.
+Guanaceví Metallurgical Recoveries are 83.0% silver and 85.0% gold - 3.
+Mining recoveries of 93% were applied for mineral reserve estimate calculations - 4.
+Minimum mining widths are 0.8 meters for mineral reserve estimate calculations - 5.
+Dilution factor is 24%, the dilution factors are calculated based on estimates of internal dilution of cameras and external empirical factor dilution. - 6.
+Price assumptions are \$17.26 per ounce for silver and \$1,232 per ounce for gold